-Direct research and development expenses for blood disorder-related programs declined by \$0.1 million in the first quarter of 2021.
-We expect that OTL-300 costs will continue to be minimal as we have reduced our investment and development in the program.
-The increase in costs of \$0.5 million associated with other research and preclinical programs primarily relates to increased spend on programs such as OTL-204 for FTD, OTL-104 for Crohn's, and other undisclosed pre-clinical programs.
-We expect these costs to continue to increase as part of our plan to focus on HSC gene therapy for larger indications.
+Direct research and development expenses for our blood disorder programs declined by \$0.9 million due to our de-prioritization of OTL-300 for TDT.
+In the future, we do not expect to incur significant direct costs associated with OTL-300.
+The increase in costs associated with other research and preclinical programs relates primarily to discovery-stage manufacturing and clinical costs, including programs targeting frontotemporal dementia and Crohn's disease.
+We expect these costs to continue to increase as part of our new strategic growth plan to focus on these less rare indications.

-Unallocated research and development costs and offsets to research and development expenses declined by \$3.5 million.
-This is primarily due to a decline in personnel related costs of \$1.2 million as a result of our strategic restructuring, which occurred in the second quarter of 2020.
-Other facility, travel, and unallocated platform-related research and development costs have declined by \$3.2 million.
-This was driven by a \$0.5 million decline in travel costs due to travel restrictions in response to the COVID-19 pandemic, a decline of \$2.1 million in unallocated platform-related manufacturing costs, and a decline of \$0.4 million in facilities costs as we have subleased our former Fremont manufacturing facility at the end of 2020 and no longer incur significant costs associated with the facility.
-Our UK research and development tax credit, which is recorded as an offset to research and development expense, increased by \$0.1 million.
-Accretion of the Strimvelis loss provision, which is also accounted for as an offset to research and development expense, declined by \$1.2 million as we have adjusted our ongoing estimate due to our reduction of investment in OTL-101 and have extended out the expected period of losses for Strimvelis, which results in lower amortization of the loss provision in a given period.
+Unallocated research and development costs and offsets to research and development expenses decreased by \$10.3 million.
+This is due to \$5.7 million non-cash impairment charges associated with the consolidation and closure of our research and development and manufacturing facilities in California that occurred in the first half of 2020 that did not recur in 2021.
+Personnel costs also declined by \$1.6 million while share-based compensation increased by \$0.8 million.
+The personnel declines are attributable to severance charges incurred in the first half of 2020 that did not recur in 2021.
+Other research and development costs such as lab supplies and consumables, external manufacturing and process development, and other unallocated platform-related costs not attributable to a specific developmental program declined by \$2.7 million.
+This decline was primarily due to a decline in platform-related manufacturing costs of \$1.5 million, and credits from the sublease of our Fremont Facility, which are recorded as an offset to research and development expense increased by \$0.8 million in the first half of 2021 compared to the first half of 2020 due to increased qualifying costs.
+Accretion of the Strimvelis loss provision, which is also accounted for as an offset to research and development expense declined by \$1.2 million in the first half of 2021 as compared to the first half of 2020, as we have adjusted our ongoing estimate due to the de-prioritization of OTL-101 and have extended out the expected period of losses for Strimvelis, which results in lower amortization of the loss provision.